GabrielZoroaster/Domite/readme.md

 **Description:**
 This method filters the current iterator and returns a new iterator containing only the visible nodes.
 It checks the nodes' `display` and `visibility` CSS properties to determine whether the node is visible.
 The returned iterator can be used for further operations on the visible elements.

+### Methods Available through
+Methods in the DOM that do not have direct analogs in the current library but are available through `node.tag.xxx()

+These methods are native to the DOM and can be accessed through `node.tag.xxx()` but do not have direct equivalents in the custom iterator-based methods.

+- **`node.tag.hasPointerCapture()`**
+  Returns a boolean indicating if the element currently has pointer capture.
+Pointer capture allows the element to receive all pointer events, even if the pointer moves outside the element's bounds.

+- **`node.tag.setPointerCapture()`**
+  Requests the capture of pointer events for the element, meaning the element will receive all pointer events, even if the pointer moves outside of it.

+- **`node.tag.releasePointerCapture()`**
+  Releases pointer capture from the element, meaning it will no longer receive pointer events when the pointer moves outside of its bounds.

+- **`node.tag.requestPointerLock()`**
+  Requests the browser to lock the pointer to the element, often used for immersive experiences like games, where the mouse cursor is hidden and locked to the element.

+- **`node.tag.getClientRects()`**
+  Returns a collection of `DOMRect` objects that represent the bounding rectangles of the element relative to the viewport.
+This method accounts for multiple rectangles (for example, if the element is split into multiple lines or contains multiple parts).

+- **`node.tag.getAnimations()`**
+  Returns a list of `Animation` objects that are currently associated with the element.
+This can be used to inspect the running animations on the element or control their behavior programmatically.

+These methods represent advanced DOM interactions typically related to pointer events, pointer capture, and element animations.
+While not directly included in the iterator-based methods, they are critical for handling complex interactions in certain web applications.